Please find a printable version of this page HERE.

 We added sounds to indicate which color has been detected.

-Please find our EV3 Program for the Final Design below:
+Please find a portion* of our EV3 Program for the Final Design below:

 * this part of the program takes the robot to the first inspection station